PacificBiosciences/smrtflow/docs/logging.rst

 You'll likely want to capture everything above warnings in a production environment.
 Use the `--log-level` and `--log-file` flags::

-  $ ./smrt-server-tools/target/pack/bin/get-smrt-server-status --host smrtlink-bihourly --port 8081 --log-file /var/log/my_log.log --log-level WARN
+  $ ./smrt-server-link/target/pack/bin/pbservice status --host smrtlink-bihourly --port 8081 --log-file /var/log/my_log.log --log-level WARN

 In this case, the normal params exist and only these two alter the logging.